-Also the axisymmetric systems with full velocity expanded lack global hyperbolicity.
+The \(N\)th order ASWME lack global hyperbolicity, too.
 This hyperbolicity loss already occurs in the second order system.
-The system matrix of the second order axisymmetric system with full velocity expanded is given by:
+The system matrix of the second order axisymmetric system is given by:

 where the entries of the first column are not shown explicitly here for conciseness.
 They are given in Appendix \ref{app:B}.
 The eigenvalues of \(A_A^{(2,2)}\) are of the form \(\lambda=v_{r,m}+c\sqrt{gh}\), where \(c\) is any root of the polynomial